toobakhullat21/portfolio/README.md

 ---
 ## Currency exchange system
 In this project, I fetched latest exhange rates using REST APIs and stored them in a PostgreSQL database, hosted on AWS RDB.
 On this, I provided a service that converts an amount from source currency to target currency.
-Additionally, I added a caching layer to imprpve performance for when the database encounters heavy traffic.
+Additionally, I added a caching layer to improve performance for when the database encounters heavy traffic.

  <a href="https://github.com/toobakhullat21/currency_exchange">View code on GitHub</a>